Nanami18/Nanami18.github.io/blogs/ladder_residual/together_blog.md

 ![adaptation performance](adaptation_performance.png)

-We can see zeroshot-ly, after adaptation, there is a huge performance drop mainly on generative tasks as the computation flow is messed up.
+We can see immediately after adaptation, there is a huge performance drop mainly on generative tasks as the computation flow is messed up.
 But after light retraining, the hybrid Ladder Llama is able to reach the same level of performance with the original Llama.
 We additionally repotr the result for retraining Hybrid-Ladder-8B-20L (converted last 20 layers to Ladder Residual), and found that there is a slight drop in performance.
 There is a chance that with longer adaptation, or smarter adaptation techniques like dis tillation or iterative training, we can obtain a Ladder-Llama with more layers adapted.
 We leave the further exploration